goeiebook/creativelab/narrative.md

 ![frozen blossoms][frozen]

 Freezing rain fell onto the city.
 Everything became coated with ice.
 Spring ground to a halt.
-It was because I had set the rain flag to `true`.
+All of it was happening because I had set the rain flag to `true`.
 I say that because a characteristic of humans is to discern connection and analogy.
 It was spurious, but the observation lingered.
-What is to say that there was no connection?
+What was to say that there was no connection?
 Maybe there was an analogy to discoveries about the [relationship between computational complexity and event horizons](http://www.nature.com/news/theoretical-physics-complexity-on-the-horizon-1.15285).
-The mathematics of [anti-de sitter space](https://en.wikipedia.org/wiki/Anti-de_Sitter_space) are beyond me, but the thoughts played while I bounced the white ball on bubbles of air under ice.
+The mathematics of [anti-de sitter space](https://en.wikipedia.org/wiki/Anti-de_Sitter_space) are beyond me.
+But the thoughts played while I bounced the white ball on bubbles of air under ice.

 ![bubbleball framecap][bubbleball]
 [youtube](https://youtu.be/lo1q3oU93UM)